htw-imi-showtime/showtime-website/content/ws25/bachelor/b2-food4future-ar-campusguide/_index.md

 +++

 {{<section title="Goal">}}
 The goal of this project is to make research on sustainable food at HTW engaging and easy to explore for visitors.
 Using augmented reality, the campus guide allows users to discover the different sustainable food options, and experience the research in an interactive way.
-By combining elements with real locations, we want to make learning about sustainable food both fun and informative.
+By combining interactive elements with real locations, we want to make learning about sustainable food both fun and informative.

 {{</section>}}